yorrick/lift-web-deploy/README.md

 TODO
 ====
+ - use add line in file instead of copying everything in ansible
+ - test thread pool in jetty (with continuations in lift)
+ - see how to connect a broker (JMS by example) to actors
+ - see how to implement caching in lift with memcached (and a kind of decorator)
  - integrate bootstrap in lift app
  - set jetty logs path for each app http://webtide.intalio.com/2011/08/sifting-logs-in-jetty-with-logback/
     - copy jars in /usr/share/jetty8/etc/lib/logging/